WeBeginners-Community/DocBook/MySQL/MySQL_Python_Connector.md

 **User** = It is your account username.
 The default username is "**root**". <br>
 **Passwd** = It is a password for your account; by default, there is no password for the "**root**" user.<br>
 **Database** = Name of the database which you want to connect.
 Here for example we are taking "**students_details**". <br> <br>
-Note: Here, "**abc**" is the connection name (or object).
+Note: Here, "**abc**" is the connection name (or connection object).
 For using different methods, the connection name is required further in the code, so remembering it is useful.

 ## Some basic MySQL methods in Python: